rockstor/rockstor-doc/services.rst

 further documentation).

 Note that a successful configuration of the AD service does not enroll the system into the AD.
-To do so, the AD service must be turned ON.
+To do this, the AD service must be turned ON.
 To leave the AD, simply turn the AD service OFF.

 LDAP